Regulatory Framework for ASC Plumbing Systems

 Pre-operative holding areas

-Post anesthesia care units (PACU)
+Post-anesthesia care units (PACU)

 Sterile processing clean side